Wole Soyinka and Military Forgiveness?

-Last year it was a nigh saintly act that Wole Soyinka as part of his 80th birthday celebrations which include the WSAL shared the same podium in brotherliness with Gen Yakubu Gowon (rtd) who was an invited speaker at the event.
+Last year was nigh saintly act for Wole Soyinka as part of his 80th birthday celebrations.
+It would include the WSAL.
+The man shared the same podium in brotherliness with Gen Yakubu Gowon (rtd) who was an invited speaker at the event.
 Gowon had jailed Soyinka because of subversive activities against the state.
 Soyinka from his prison memoirs “The Man Died” saw Gowon as a repressive military leader.
 Gowon was a military man and leader in every sense of the word, in the Nigerian context.
-Had Soyinka truly forgiven Gowon or was it just another ‘moment’?
+Had Soyinka truly forgiven Gowon?
+Or was it just another ‘moment’?
 It is a question worth asking.

-Recently Soyinka famously rendered Buhari unfit for holding the office the President of the Federal Republic of Nigeria based on his repressive military record.
+Recently Soyinka famously rendered Buhari unfit for holding the office the President of the Federal Republic of Nigeria.
+This was based on Buhari’s repressive military record.
 Indeed, Soyinka has not forgiven Buhari for his method of ruling Nigeria as a military leader.
 Wole Soyinka has nothing serious against religion since he does not practise or believe in any “imported religion”.
 He has nothing against Buhari’s age because Soyinka himself aged 76 launched the Democratic Front for a People’s Federation.
 So it is down to Buhari’s military rule.
-The War Against Indiscipline (WAI) and the enactments of Decrees 2 and 4, for example, were not pleasant things to execute on citizens; in fact, many see them as heinous.
+The War Against Indiscipline (WAI) and the enactments of Decrees 2 and 4, for example, were not pleasant things to execute on citizens.
+In fact, many remember and see them as heinous.
 What ‘moment’ would encourage Soyinka to forgive Buhari?

 Even General Babangida who offered Soyinka his highest ever job in public office in Nigeria, as Chairman of the Federal Road Safety Corps, has not been forgiven for his tenure of military Head of State of Nigeria.
-Outside Nigeria, Soyinka was UN Ambassador for Human Rights as a citizen, and on behalf of a nation, he well-known to despised its successive military juntas.
+Outside Nigeria, Soyinka was UN Ambassador for Human Rights as a citizen.
+And on behalf of a nation, he was well-known to despise its successive military juntas.
 Those events were also Soyinka’s ‘moments’.
 Babangida has much too much to answer for during his tenure but has not.
 Again, what ‘moment’ would necessitate Soyinka to forgive Babangida?

-And there have to be many more unforgiven military men that only ‘moments’ will bring out into the open and perhaps only another set of ‘moments’ will ensure their forgiven, real or ostensible.
+And there must be many more unforgiven military men that only ‘moments’ will bring out into the open.
+Perhaps only another set of ‘moments’ will ensure their forgiveness, real or ostensible.

 (Originally published on January 6, 2015)